To request an interview with a DCEG investigator, contact the NCI Office of Media Relations:

 Diverse populations and subsets of populations studied by DCEG

-Research approaches: methods, descriptive epi, molecular epi, exposure and risk assessments, family studies, genomic studies, metabolomics, microbiomics.
+Definitions and examples of research approaches: methods, descriptive epidemiology, molecular epidemiology, exposure and risk assessments, family studies, genomic studies, metabolomics, microbiomics.

 Studies that provide etiologically-informative observations and assessments of cancer events over time

 Over the years, DCEG research findings have had a significant impact on public health – both national and global.